Adapted from Matt Martinez

-- 1 (14 ounce) can whole stewed tomatoes (I drain the tomato juice into the pot and then chop up the tomato chunks before adding them to the pot)
+- 1 (14 ounce) can whole stewed tomatoes (I drain the tomato juice into the pot and then chop up the tomatoes into smaller pieces before adding them to the pot).

-- 2 whole chipotle pepper in adobo sauce (I use one, deseeded, and think it’s plenty spicy)
+- 2 whole chipotle pepper in adobo sauce (I use one pepper and remove the seeds)

-- 1 cup fresh corn (or frozen it fine)
+- 1 cup fresh corn (I use frozen)

 - 1 cup finely chopped zucchini

-- I like to add 1 can black beans, drained and rinsed
+- I like to add 1 can black beans, drained and barely rinsed

-- Preferably using a cast-iron skillet, brown the turkey in the oil for 2 1/2 to 3 minutes, allowing it to brown.
+- Preferably using a cast-iron skillet, brown the turkey in the oil.

-- Add all the ingredients except zucchini and chicken stock, and saute for 2 to 3 minutes.
+- Add all the ingredients, except zucchini and chicken stock; saute for 2 to 3 minutes.

-- Add the vegetables and stock, and cook for approximately 5 to 10 minutes.
+- Add the vegetables and stock; cook for approximately 5 to 10 minutes.